Background

 Ensuring fair allocation of work within chambers is crucial for promoting equality and diversity among barristers.

-Implementing fair allocation training helps Chambers create a more inclusive, compliant, and high-performing environment, ultimately benefiting both barristers and the clients they serve.
+Implementing fair allocation of work training helps Chambers create a more inclusive, compliant and effective working environment, ultimately benefiting both barristers and the clients they serve.

 Numerous “Chambers real life” scenarios are given throughout the module to demonstrate how the legal obligations and regulatory requirements might play out in a Chambers-specific context, to help address challenges that are unique to barristers and the Chambers world.